Short Inca Trail: 2 Day Hike to Machu Picchu

 ✔️ Pre-trek briefing: Your trekking guide will meet you at your hotel at 6:00 PM the night before your hike.
 You'll review all the details, get answers to your questions, and make sure you're set for the adventure.

-✔️ Expert English-speaking guide: Our team of knowledgeable guides is available to provide insightful commentary on Inca history, culture, and nature during your trek.
+✔️ Expert English-speaking guide: Our team of expert guides is available to provide insightful commentary on Inca history, culture, and nature during your trek.

-✔️ Round-trip Expedition train: Your package includes comfortable and scenic train rides between Ollantaytambo - km 104 and Aguas Calientes - Ollantaytambo.
+✔️ Round-trip Expedition train: Your package includes comfortable and scenic train rides between Ollantaytambo to km 104 and Aguas Calientes to Ollantaytambo.

 ✔️ 3-star accommodation: A stay at our hotel in Aguas Calientes will provide you with a comfortable and clean environment to rest after your hike.

-✔️ Meals as per itinerary: Delicious meals provided during the trek according to the planned schedule.( Day 1: snack, lunch and dinner - Day 2. only breakfats at hotel)
+✔️ Meals as per itinerary: Delicious meals provided during the trek according to the planned schedule (Day 1: snack, lunch and dinner/Day 2. only breakfast at hotel)

-✔️ Bus tickets to Machu Picchu: include convenient transportation from Aguas Calientes to Machu Picchu and viceverce.
+✔️ Bus tickets to Machu Picchu: Provides convenient round-trip transportation between Aguas Calientes and Machu Picchu.

 ✔️ Entry fees and guided tour: Includes Machu Picchu entry ticket for Circuit No. 3, which is the designated route for all Inca Trail hikers according to official regulations.
 Enjoy a fully guided tour of the Machu Picchu citadel along this route.